2014 Galway Faculty

 Dr. Karen da Costa is a Brazilian lawyer who is currently a University Fellow in Human Rights at the Irish Centre for Human Rights and an honorary research fellow at the Department of Social Sciences of the University of Roehampton in London.
-Her previous work experience includes positions as visiting lecturer at the University of Roehampton; legal consultant for the International Federation of the Red Cross and Red Crescent Societies; human rights officer at the United Nations Operation in Cote d’Ivoire; and legal officer at the Brazilian Federal Prosecutorial Office.
+Her previous work experience includes positions as visiting lecturer at the University of Roehampton; legal consultant for the International Federation of the Red Cross and Red Crescent Societies; human rights officer at the UN Operation in Cote d’Ivoire; and legal officer at the Brazilian Federal Prosecutorial Office.
 She holds a master’s degree from the Ruhr-University Bochum, an L.LM. from Ludwig Maximilians University of Munich, and a Ph.D. in international studies from the Graduate Institute of International and Development Studies.

 Dr. Ekaterina Yahyaoui Krivenko is a lecturer at the Irish Centre for Human Rights, where she teaches Human Rights, Public International Law, and Women’s Rights.
 She is also an associate researcher at the Hans and Tamara Oppenheimer Chair in International Law at McGill University in Montreal, Canada.
 Previously she taught Public International Law, Women’s Rights, International Refugee and Migration Law, and Human Rights and Islam at the Faculty of Law, University of Montreal.
-She has worked as a legal advisor for a project at the United Nations High Commissioner for Refugees and is a member of the Quebec Bar.
+She has worked as a legal advisor for a project at the UN High Commissioner for Refugees and is a member of the Quebec Bar.
 She holds a B.A. from Geneva University, an LL.M. from Albert Ludwigs University of Freiburg, and a Ph.D. in international law from the Graduate Institute of International and Development Studies.